Overview

 </CustomFunctionComponent>

-You can create custom UIX components by extending Component or another UIX Component class and register it by decorating the class with @template.
+You can create custom UIX components by extending the Component class and registering it by decorating the class with @template.

 import { template } from "uix/html/template.ts";